marialu1/artificial-mystery-crime-party/04_GAME_MASTER_MATERIALS/helena_master_script/HELENA_COMPLETE_DOSSIER.md

 Player: *"This handkerchief has 'H+J' embroidered on it.
 Helena and...
 James?"*

 Helena: [quick thinking] *"That's... that's not mine.
-I don't embroider my handkerchiefs."* [true - Reggie bought yours] *"Could it be... wait."* [pause, as if realizing] *"Adriana.
-Her name is Adriana, but maybe... and Thomas was Reggie's middle name?
-Could it be A+T but we're reading it wrong?"*
+I don't embroider my handkerchiefs."* [true - Reggie bought yours] *"H could be anyone.

-[Weak deflection, but plants doubt]

-**OR (bolder move):**

-Helena: *"H could be anyone.
 Helen?
 Harriet?
 And J could be John, Joseph...
 You're REACHING."*

+[Weak deflection, but plants doubt]

 ---